crytic/building-secure-contracts/development-guidelines/guidelines.md

 ### Solidity

-- **Prefer Solidity versions outlined in our [Slither Recommendations](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity)**.
+- **Favor Solidity versions outlined in our [Slither Recommendations](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity)**.
 We believe older Solidity versions are more secure and have better built-in practices.
 Newer versions may be too immature for production and need time to develop.
 - **Compile using a stable release, but check for warnings with the latest release.** Verify that the latest compiler version reports no issues with your code.
 However, since Solidity has a fast release cycle and a history of compiler bugs, we do not recommend the newest version for deployment.
 See Slither’s [solc version recommendation](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity).
 - **Avoid inline assembly.** Assembly requires EVM expertise.
 Do not write EVM code unless you have _mastered_ the yellow paper.